massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/04-headings/comp-heading.md

 ### Notes:
 - _'yellow' is currently the only value that should be passed for optional variable compHeading.color_
+- `{{ modifier }}` is a local twig variable which is set in the atom twig template by appending `compHeading.color` to a CSS class name

 ### Used In:
 - [@molecules/action-section](/?p=molecules-action-section)